SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 ### Configure your App Manifest

-In your app manifest you'll need to:
+In your app manifest you need to:

 Select **Manage > Manifest** from the left-hand navigation.
 Locate the property `requiredResourceAccess` and edit it so it looks like the following JSON: